+To push forward with this Medium-term Management Plan, Avex Group recognizes that it is essential to build a more robust corporate governance framework in order to properly meet the expectations and trust placed in it by its shareholders and all other stakeholders.
 Avex Groupʼs basic philosophy of corporate governance is to build a management framework that provides the functions of accurate managerial decision-making, and prompt and appropriate business execution, and the adequate monitoring of these functions, while at the same time working to maintain and improve corporate ethics.

-As regards the risk control structure, the Group has developed a structure to provide risk management by establishing risk management regulations, specifying divisions bearing executive responsibility for risk, designating risks that may be faced by Avex and Group companies and preparing their countermeasures, and appointing directors with responsibility for risk control to manage the comprehensive risks that face the Group as a whole.
+With regards to the risk control structure, the Group has developed a structure to provide risk management by establishing risk management regulations, specifying divisions bearing executive responsibility for risk, designating risks that may be faced by Avex and Group companies and preparing their countermeasures, and appointing directors with responsibility for risk control to manage the comprehensive risks that face the Group as a whole.

-Furthermore, concerning this risk management approach, we have arranged that the Internal Affairs Department conducts audits of the risk control situation facing the Company and its Group companies and reports its findings to the president and to the auditors.
+Further, the Group has developed a structure whereby the Internal Affairs Department conducts audits of the status of risk control and reports its findings to the president and to the Audit and Supervisory Committee Members.
 When potential issues are found, the Department takes steps to resolve them in partnership with the Risk Management Division and other relevant divisions.
 This system ensures that the risk control structure remains robust, and is constantly maintained and improved.

-(Basic Policy on Compensation)
+(Basic Policies on Compensation)

 Avex has a contract with Deloitte Touche Tohmatsu LLC to conduct financial audits as stipulated in the Companies Act and Japan's Financial Instruments and Exchange Law.